DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 [5.6](#5.6) Implement authentication systems (OSG-9 Chpt 14)
 - 5.6.1 OpenID Connect (OIDC) / Open Authorization (Oauth)
     - ❄️**OAuth 2.0** authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf
+    - For example, you can log onto your social media account and then connect to the web-based application without authenticating again.
     - OAuth is an open framework used for authentication and authorization protocols
     - OAuth provides authorization
     - OAuth is used to provide secure delegated access